 1) Create a deadline for yourself.

 Think of a practical timeframe to complete your work.
-If you’re going to be a first-time novelist, you’re going to need a first draft to work with.
+If you’re going to be a first-time writer, you’re going to need a first draft to work with.

 2) Do not go back and read what you’ve written.

-Especially for a first-time novelist, understand that rewriting follows the first draft.
+Especially for a first-time writer, understand that rewriting follows the first draft.
 You need to keep that internal editor turned off.

 3) Give yourself permission to write poorly.

 Don’t concern yourself with perfecting your prose.
 The biggest mistake writers make is spending years crafting prose that will not survive the rewrite because it’s not intrinsic to the story.

 4) Don’t concern yourself with filling in every narrative hole at this point.

 There may be areas that feel sketched in.
 Don’t worry.
 Your sole goal is to get to the end.